racheleckenrod/griefSupport/README.md

 did a pull and was asked what one and I knew I wanted origin master and was completed with no problem and with successfull rebase and updated ref/heads/main first time met with some resistance but making this second commit and will give another go , rebased the second time against origin main instead of master

+going to try a push from main and check the github repo before tracking down the heroku connections